 What are the side effects?

 Any surgical intervention carries a degree of risk however the surgical procedures used for stem cell therapy are the same as those for routine hip arthroscopy operations.
 There is a theoretical risk of infection, but this is low and surgery is in any event covered by antibiotic treatment.
-As for the stem cells, these are derived from the patient’s own blood or marrow, so there is no risk of rejection or disease transmission.
+As for the primitive cells, these are derived from the patient’s own blood or marrow, so there is no risk of rejection or disease transmission.

 What is the evidence for stem cell therapy?

-Stem cell therapy is a relatively new procedure.
+Cartilage cell therapy is a relatively new procedure.
 However, it has created so much interest worldwide that extensive research has been taking place in this field.
 Animal and human studies have been published that have suggested a safe and favourable response to stem cell therapy in hips, knees and even ankles.
 Our practice routinely collects data on all patients who undergo surgical treatment under our care; assessment questionnaires are periodically sent to those who have undergone surgery.
 This is an invaluable source of information that helps us to inform our patients, publish in the literature, and to train others who are interested in the techniques we undertake.